Insights

 TL;DR

 - Burnout isn’t just “being tired.”
-It’s a state of chronic nervous system exhaustion, and breathing is one of the most direct levers to interrupt the cycle.
+It can be a state of deep exhaustion, and breathing can offer a practical pause inside the alarm cycle.

 - Five techniques, five minutes.
 Each technique in this guide takes 2 to 5 minutes and can be done at your desk.

 - No need for silence.
-All techniques use nasal breathing, with no visible movements.
+These techniques are discreet and use nasal breathing with no visible movements.

 - Personalization matters.
 FeelClear adapts the session to your mood — just describe how you’re feeling.